 Working collaboratively with our partner Cisco Systems, we tailored the YANG-driven NSO solution to meet the client’s requirements and deployed it globally.
 All within four months.

 The provider now has a fully automated customer service offering that can be deployed 100 times faster than the previous solution.
-New agile processes also mean additional services now be developed and rolled-out considerably faster than competitors.
+New agile processes means they can develop and roll-out additional services considerably faster than their competitors.

 In 2012, one of the world’s largest telecom companies introduced a new managed solution with secure services for enterprise customers.
 As customer numbers increased, the company began to struggle with long service delivery times and a continuously rising OPEX: it was taking an average of one month to deliver services to new customers and several working days to make configuration changes.
 Data Ductus was asked to develop a solution that would help the telecom operator stay ahead of competition.
 The provided wanted to:

-- Simplify and reduce the time it took for the customer onboarding process
+- Simplify the customer onboarding process to reduce onboarding times

 - Speed up time to market of new services